 - Maybelline Superstay Ink Crayon in Enjoy the View

 1. Start at the Cupid’s Bow

-Starting applying the lip liner at the cupid’s bow— which is the dip in the middle of your top lip.
-Starting here will help keep both sides even.
-I make a little “x” mark on my natural cupids bow to mark the middle and create a new sharp dip.
-From the top of the X, I start building a new upper lip line.
+Starting applying the lip liner at the cupid’s bow, which is the dip in the middle of your top lip.
+Starting here will help keep both sides as even as possible.
+I make a little “X” mark on my natural cupid’s bow to mark the dip.
+From the top of the X, I start building a new upper lip line on each side.

 As you start carving out your new lip line, it’s very important to end the line in your natural corners.
 This will help both the top and bottom lip lines meet in their natural place, and prevent a joker smile effect.
 From each lip peak (the top of your X), work your lip liner downward, slightly outside your natural lip line.
 As you get closer to the corners, you want move closer inward so that the line ends at the innermost point of the corners.
 Same goes for the bottom lip, I start by creating the lowermost curve then bring it into the corners on each side.